kubeflow/website/content/en/docs/gke/deploy/delete-cli.md

 resources will be kept.
 You will be responsible for managing them by yourself.

-You can create a management cluster to manage them again if you apply the same cnrm resources.
+You can create a management cluster to manage them again if you apply the same Config Connector resources.
 Refer to [Managing and deleting resources - Acquiring an existing resource](https://cloud.google.com/config-connector/docs/how-to/managing-deleting-resources#acquiring_an_existing_resource).